Redesigning rewards into simple, motivating Missions

 We rolled out Missions across key user flows, refining details with feedback at every stage.

-Daily Missions to foster habit-building.
+Daily Missions to foster user habit-building:

 Timely notifications to re-engage users to complete Missions and earn.